agirayen/eventsites/README.md

   createUser(req, res);
 });
 ```
-10. Server runs by default with port number 3000.
+10. Server runs by default with port number 3000 because we have initialized it seperately in the server file.